leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 Then, we explored how it is possible to extract Domain Account hashes using the mimikatz _DCSync_ feature and generate a Kerberos Golden Ticket with high access levels in the domain.

 I think there is still a loooong road ahead for the Microsoft Kerberos Implementations...
-Until they 'fix' this stuff, thing should remain interesting for quite some time to come.
+Until they 'fix' this stuff, things should remain interesting for quite some time to come.